Learn to Homestead Quail for Eggs and Meat

 I didn’t skip a beat because there’s more to it than just buying some quail, sticking them into a brooder and hoping you will just figure it out.

-Why I Chose to Raise Quail on the Ground
+Why I Chose the Ground

-Raising quail on the ground was a natural progression and truly a no brainer.
-I researched a lot at first and found that breeders were housing quail in wire cages.I couldn’t believe it and my first thought was, “I wouldn’t want to live on wire.”
+Raising quail on the ground was a natural progression and truly a no brainer when we lived on our family farm.
+I researched a lot in the beginning and found breeders were housing quail in wire cages.

 God created these amazing birds specifically to live on the ground and the idea of placing them in cages where their feet couldn’t touch the soil wasn’t going to work on our land.